tsterbak/tree-learn/README.md

 # tree-learn
-Scikit-learn compatible implementation of a huge range of differnet decision tree algorithms and tree-based methods.
+Scikit-learn compatible implementation of a huge range of different decision tree algorithms and tree-based methods.

 ### Classification
 - C4.5 Trees: Standard implementation with basic functionality